han-sen/pixel-art-maker/README.md

 # CURRENTLY WORKING ON

-Adding functionality to re-size the canvas for bigger screens
+- Adding functionality to re-size the canvas for bigger screens
+- Removing browser default icon on drag event